 Japanese investors are choosing to invest in ASEAN more.
-Both businesses and governments seek to benefit from the increased integration that the ASEAN Economic Community will bring to the region.
+Both businesses and governments seek to benefit from the increased integration that the ASEAN Economic Community (AEC) will bring to the region.

 The results from Nakane’s visit was an aviation accord.
 It will allow direct commercial flights between Japan, Cambodia, and Laos.
 There was progress on several other deals too.